What's in the well? Read on. A story poem for Halloween.

 "Someone's hand is in your courtyard, what do have you to say?"

-"The floodwaters have brought it in it's torrent on this day."
+"The floodwaters exposed it with the torrent of this day."

 And as the two conversed the rains then started up anew,